BabelizeBabelize

 JSON

-JSON is the most commonly used format for web application localization.
+The most common format for web application localization.

 Flat structure: